MyCryptoHQ/knowledge-base-content/general-knowledge/about-mycrypto/membership-information.md

 ### How do I receive my MyCrypto stickers and / or shirt?

 All MyCrypto Members can receive MyCrypto stickers, but you must have a year or lifetime membership in order to receive a MyCrypto shirt.
-Please follow these [instructions](https://support.mycrypto.com/general-knowledge/about-mycrypto/membership-rewards/) to receieve your MyCrypto shirt and other benefits.
+Please [follow our instructions for receiving your MyCrypto shirt and other benefits](/general-knowledge/about-mycrypto/membership-rewards/).